 Hi!
 I’m Chaya Tong, a journalist covering Austin City Hall for The Austin American-Statesman.

-Before coming to Austin, I worked on the investigative team at The Atlanta Journal-Constitution.
-I’ve also covered state politics for Politico and The Georgia Recorder, breaking news for The Daily Beast, told stories about FBI cold cases for Atlanta’s NPR/PBS affiliate, WABE, built a race and equity beat at the Clarion Ledger/USA Today Network and worked on investigative teams at The Chronicle of Higher Education and The Washington Post.
+I’ve also covered state politics for Politico and The Georgia Recorder, breaking news for The Daily Beast and race and equity at the Clarion Ledger/USA Today Network.
+I have investigated FBI civil rights cold cases for Atlanta’s NPR/PBS affiliate, WABE, and worked on investigative teams at The Chronicle of Higher Education and The Washington Post.

 I graduated Phi Beta Kappa from Emory University with a B.A. in English and biology.